ernscht/nitro-project-scss/project/docs/nitro.md

 ## Preparation

-This application was created by the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro).
+This application was created by the yeoman generator for nitro.
 Before using, you need of course [node and npm](https://nodejs.org/) installed.
+Currently supported node.js versions are 0.12.x, and 4.x.
+So everything between should work.
-And also you need the yeoman [nitro generator](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.
+And also you need the yeoman [generator-nitro](https://www.npmjs.com/package/generator-nitro) and some dependencies installed globally.

     npm install -g yo bower gulp jasmine karma-cli generator-nitro

+## Starting the app

+The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `develop` task).
+If you want the app to run on another port put them before the gulp task like this:

+    PORT=8000 PROXY=8001 gulp develop

+The port to be used in production can be set the same way:

+    PORT=3000 node server.js

+This works a bit different on **Windows**.
+Use the following commands in prompt:

+    set PORT=8000 && set PROXY=8001 && gulp develop
+    set PORT=3000 && node server.js

 ## Daily Work - Creating Components & Pages